Ravi191203/RAG-ChatBot/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env` file in the root of the project and add the following variable.
-Replace the placeholder value with your actual key.
+    Create a `.env` file in the root of the project and add the following variables.
+Replace the placeholder values with your actual keys.

     ```env
     # Your Google AI API Key for Gemini
     GEMINI_API_KEY="your-gemini-api-key"

+    # Your MongoDB Connection String
+    MONGODB_URI="your-mongodb-connection-string"
     ```

 ### Running the Application